markcmurphy/devdocs-portal/Themes.md

 Themes downloaded from this endpoint may be edited using stencil-cli for local development.

 ## Actions Download
+Downloads a stores Theme.

 ## Actions Activate
+Actives a store Theme.

 ## Theme Jobs